mvarga1989/mvarga1989/README.md

 ### Students graduated or worked under my supervision :blush:
-I have been enjoying leading and supervising many students in various unique projects.
-I had the pleasure of working with the following people:
+I have enjoyed leading and supervising many students in unique projects.
+I have had the pleasure of working with the following people:

 - Philippe Bättig
 - [Colin Wallimann](https://www.linkedin.com/in/colin-wallimann/)